hamadmarri/os-scheduler-responsiveness-test/README.md

 # os-scheduler-responsiveness-test

-This is a python script that tests responsiveness or interactivity of the OS scheduler.
+This is a Python/Go script that tests responsiveness or interactivity of the OS scheduler.
 The interactive thread sleeps more than it runs (i.e. user clicks).
 The script measures interactivity with 3 different tasks (sort 10000 array, read file and print to console, read file and write it to another file).
 During each process it sleeps for random time between 1s-3s.
 At the same time, you can run # threads doing is prime function which overwhelm the cpu which is usefull